 Model ordinances for organics management

-The legislature directed us to adopt a model ordinance that local governments could use to support managing their organic materials.
-The model ordinance needed to establish disincentives for people to create or ultimately dispose of organic materials in a landfill (RCW 70A.207.030).
+In 2022,the legislature asked us to adopt model ordinances that local governments could use to manage organic materials in their area.
+The model ordinances needed to establish disincentives for creating and ultimately disposing organic materials in a landfill (RCW 70A.207.030).
 Local governments do not have to adopt the model ordinance language.
-Jurisdictions who do adopt the model language are not required to get a State Environmental Planning Act (SEPA) review.
+Jurisdictions who adopt the model language may not need a local State Environmental Policy Act (SEPA) review.

-We are releasing model ordinances to support local governments divert organic materials from landfills.
+We released model ordinances to support local governments divert organic materials from landfills in January 2025.
 Organic materials in landfills produce methane, a powerful greenhouse gas.
 Landfilling these materials also misses economic opportunities to recycle organic materials into compost or other product.
 These ordinances are optional for cities and counties to adopt.
 They provide draft language for

 - Requiring waste reduction, diversion, and management plans as part of special event permits; and